jeremybanka/week-three-project/README.md

 ### Specs

-* It should be able to identify 0, 4, 5, 6, 7, 8, 9 and return the same number that was inputted"

-* It should be able to identify the number 0 and return "0".
+* It should be able to identify the input of 0 and return "0".

-* It should be able to identify the number 1 and return "Beep!".
+* It should be able to identify the input of 1 and return "Beep!".
-* It should be able to identify the number 2 and return "Boop!".
+* It should be able to identify the input of 2 and return "Boop!".
-* It should be able to identify the number 3 and return "Wont you be my neighbor?"
+* It should be able to identify the input of 3 and return "Wont you be my neighbor?"
+* It should be able to identify the input of 4 and return "4".
+* It should be able to identify the input of 5 and return "5".
+* It should be able to identify the input of 6 and return "6".
+* It should be able to identify the input of 7 and return "7".
+* It should be able to identify the input of 8 and return "8".
+* It should be able to identify the input of 9 and return "9".
 * It should use a loop to return my final list of values.

 ### Tests

-Describe: boringNumbers
+Describe: roborogers()

-Test:
+Test: "It should be able to identify the input of 0 and return '0'."
-Code:
+Code: roboRogers(0);
-Expected Output:
+Expected Output: 0

-Describe: boringNumbers
 Test:
 Code:
 Expected Output:

 ### Technologies Used: